Karen Willcox: Career

 Following her doctoral studies, Willcox worked at Boeing Phantom Works in the Blended-Wing-Body aircraft design group for a year.
 In 2001, she joined the Department of Aeronautics and Astronautics at MIT as a professor.
 In 2008, she additionally became a founding co-director of the MIT Center for Computational Engineering.
 She stayed at MIT until July 2018.
 During this period, she also had short-term visiting appointments at Sandia National Laboratories, the University of Auckland and Singapore University of Technology and Design.
 In August 2018, Willcox joined the University of Texas at Austin to succeed J. Tinsley Oden as the director of the Institute for Computational Engineering and Sciences.

 Willcox has served on the editorial board of several journals; she is currently a Section editor for the SIAM Journal on Scientific Computing and an Associate editor for the AIAA Journal and for Computing in Science & Engineering, an IEEE technical magazine.

 In addition to research, Willcox is involved in science education and policy as well.
 An advocate for innovation in teaching, she served as co-chair of the Online Education Policy Initiative at MIT.
 Since 2014, she has served on the Advisory Board of Girls' Angle.
 In 2015, she received a First in the World grant from the US Department of Education.

 Recognition

-Willcox became a Member of the New Zealand Order of Merit in 2017.
+Willcox was appointed a Member of the New Zealand Order of Merit, for services to aerospace engineering and education, in the 2017 Queen's Birthday Honours.

 She was elected as a fellow of the Society for Industrial and Applied Mathematics in 2018, "for contributions to model reduction and multifidelity methods, with applications in optimization, control, design, and uncertainty quantification of large-scale systems".
+She was elected as a Fellow of the American Institute of Aeronautics and Astronautics in 2019.